gabriel-p-artcls/23-08_UCC/README.md

 The table lists 177 LIUPANG19 clusters because it includes clusters not listed as new by the authors.
 We remove all except those listed as new in LIUPANG19.
-Cluster 866 was duplicated so one entry was removed.
+Cluster LP_866 was duplicated (LP_0866) so one entry was removed.
 Changed 'LP_' to 'FoF_' for consistency.

 BH       --> VDBH per CDS recommendation vdBergh  --> VDB per CDS recommendation
 Sigma_Ori --> Sigma_Orionis

-This DB contains wrong RA data for several clusters (differences with HAO21:
-`10>1 deg`, `14>0.5 deg`, `86>0.1 deg`)

 The `r50` column is listed with 'pc' units in Vizier, but it is degrees unit.
 It also shows 4 clusters with very large `r50` values which could be listed